bjornmeansbear/DefineEthics/README.md

 clearly lay out the rules for behavior

 ++++++++++++++++++++++++++++

+I am responsible for my choice of client and for the content I endorse. (http://www.starvingforethics.com/)

 Designers should be valued for the ideas embodied in their designs …